iteearmah/Eneza/README.md

 ### Testing the application
 - Click on the Register link on the top right of the homepage to register
-- You will be presented with a once time visible access token (to be used for the `Bearer` parameter in postman)
+- You will be presented with a one time visible access token (to be used for the `Bearer` parameter in postman)
 - Copy the token to a safe place for future use.

 - Example API url